 If you support Duterte’s EJK and you want to see Hollywood and Area 51, if you participate in the bullying and imprisonment of Senator Leila de Lima, then quick delete your Facebook, Twitter, Instagram, Gmail, Yahoo, and Skype.
 If you still have Friendster and MiRC, delete those, too.
 Just keep Wordstar.
 The US has a new regulation that bans DDS.
+It is called the global Magnitsky Act.
 They will reject your visa application.

 The world is watching, the world that protects democracy and human rights.
 Today the US.
 Tomorrow could be Europe, then Canada, Japan, Australia, and the not-so-Great Britain because of Brexit.
 Okay, the US obliterated Hiroshima and Nagasaki so the US is Satanic and not worth a visit.
 But some Filipino families have children studying in the best Satanic universities there.